Mental illness in ancient Rome: Anxiety disorders

-Roman doctors and philosophers classified severe anxiety as a diagnosable medical condition.
-The Stoics, which were followers of a Roman philosophy centered around using self-control to overcome negative emotions, theorized methods of handling anxiety.
-Their methods resembled Cognitive behavioral therapy, which is a modern therapy for anxiety disorders.
-The Stoics would practice a technique known as negative visualization, which involved considering the worst possible outcome of an action or event, in order to prepare oneself for the consequences of it.
-They would also mentally rehearse how they would respond to such problems, and try to find a way to change negative situations into positive ones.
-The purpose of such practices was to train the practitioner to have little fear, and eventually allow them to remain calm in difficult situations.
-Seneca, a Roman stoic philosopher believed that to cure anxiety, one must focus on the present moment.
-Romans also used amulets to cope with anxiety and provide reassurance.
+Stoicism, as a philosophy centered on using self-control to overcome negative emotions, theorized methods of handling anxiety.
+Stoic methods have been reinterpreted in light of modern treatments for anxiety disorders, such as cognitive behavioral therapy.
+The Stoics practiced the technique of negative visualization, which involved considering the worst possible outcome of an action or event in order to prepare oneself for the consequences of it.
+They would rehearse mentally how they would respond to anticipated problems and try to find a way to change negative situations into positive outcomes.
+The purpose was to train the practitioner to have little fear and eventually be able to remain calm in difficult situations.
+The Roman Stoic Seneca believed that to cure anxiety, one must focus on the present moment.